 - Ginger chews or lozenges: convenient during an episode when making tea is impractical

 Ginger is safe for most people at these doses.
 Those on anticoagulant medications should note that high doses of ginger may have mild antiplatelet effects and should discuss use with their doctor.
+For more on managing symptoms without pharmaceuticals, see our guide to relieving pain without medicine.

 One of the more actionable research findings in vestibular medicine in the past decade is the relationship between vitamin D status and BPPV recurrence.